dudung/butir/_posts/0/00/2021-05-12-resources.md

 ---
 Based on resources available in the internet the item (interconnected terms explanation machine) is tailored to support students in learning physics and related field.

-Following are the resources that are frequently used in the item
+The resources frequently used in the item are as follow
 + [HyperPhysics](http://hyperphysics.phy-astr.gsu.edu/hbase/index.html)
 + [Encyclopedia Britannica](https://www.britannica.com/science/physics-science)
 + [Wikipedia](https://en.wikipedia.org/wiki/Portal:Physics)